At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on the job.

 The goal of safety reporting is to promote a sense of accountability within the workforce and to document safety concerns while organizing and establishing a plan of action to improve the overall safety program.
 The following are some of the tools that we utilize.

 - Safety Audits – Completed by all safety committee members once a week.
 These can be used to audit an area, vehicles, and equipment, or even an entire job site.

 - Safety Response – Utilizing our proprietary mobile application, employees are able to raise awareness that triggers an immediate response to safety concerns throughout our organization.

 - Safety Incident Report – Completed by those involved in or witnessing a safety incident or near miss.

-- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident free work environment for our employees.
-These are completed by the manager of the employee that has been involved in a safety incident or near miss.
+- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident-free work environment for our employees.
+These are completed by the manager of the employee who has been involved in a safety incident or near miss.

-Within our management team are certified instructors that continually provide training for all employees such as:
+Within our management team are certified instructors who continually provide training for all employees such as: